Timeseries

 skew(**kwargs)

-Return a deterministic TimeSeries containing the skew of each component (over the samples) of this stochastic TimeSeries.
+Return a deterministic series with the skew of each component computed over the samples of the stochastic series.

 slice(start_ts, end_ts)

-Return a new TimeSeries, starting later than start_ts and ending before end_ts.
+Return a slice of the series starting at start_ts and ending before end_ts.

 slice_intersect(other)

-Return a TimeSeries slice of this series, where the time index has been intersected with the one of the other series.
+Return a slice of the series where the time index was intersected with the other series.

 slice_intersect_times(other[, copy])

-Return time index of this series, where the time index has been intersected with the one of the other series.
+Return the time index of the series where the time index was intersected with the other series.

 slice_intersect_values(other[, copy])

-Return the sliced values of this series, where the time index has been intersected with the one of the other series.
+Return the sliced values of the series where the time index was intersected with the other series.

 slice_n_points_after(start_ts, n)

-Return a new TimeSeries, starting a start_ts (inclusive) and having at most n points.
+Return a slice of the series starting at start_ts (inclusive) and having at most n points.

 slice_n_points_before(end_ts, n)

-Return a new TimeSeries, ending at end_ts (inclusive) and having at most n points.
+Return a slice of the series ending at end_ts (inclusive) and having at most n points.

 split_after(split_point)